antaldaniel/music-indicators-description/README.md

 Daniel Antal: [Indicators in Open Music Europe](https://antaldaniel.github.io/music-indicators-description/music-indicators.html) (manuscript)

+This is a manuscript developed for [Open Music Europe](https://openmuse.eu/) following the Open Policy Analysis Guidelines.
+All materials related to this research can be found in the open repository at [https://github.com/antaldaniel/music-indicators-description](https://github.com/antaldaniel/music-indicators-description).
+Bookmark this document as a [webpage](https://antaldaniel.github.io/music-indicators-description/music-indicators.html).
+DOI: [10.5281/zenodo.8096811](https://zenodo.org/record/8096811).

 🌈 Contribution guidelines - you must abide by the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) Code of Conduct.

 ## Folders